Arfeen-Yousuf/todo_list_tutorial/step_02.md

 Now the user can easily delete a task and update its completion status but can not yet create new task or update a task.
 We fix this in the next step

+**Step 4: Update \_TasksScreenState**

-**4)** Add a private method inside the state class to show a add/edit task dialog when a user wants to create or edit a task
+Add a private method inside the state class to show a add/edit task dialog when a user wants to create or edit a task

 ```dart
 /// Shows a dialog to enter a task title and description